Adas, Michael, ed. Technology

 Burlington, VT.
 Ashgate Publishing Ltd. first ed.
 1978, rev. ed.
 1994.

-Ancient Mariners: Seafarers and Sea Fighters of the Mediterranean in Ancient
+Seafarers and Sea Fighters of the Mediterranean in Ancient Times.

 Eds.
 Sushil Chaudhury and Michel Morineau.
 Merchants,